mkdocs/mkdocs/docs/user-guide/configuration.md

 ### pages

-This is setting is used to determine the set of pages that should be built for the documentation.
+This setting is used to determine the set of pages that should be built for the documentation.
+For example, the following would create Introduction, User Guide and About pages, given the three source files `index.md`, `user-guide.md` and `about.md`, respectively.

-The setting should be a list.
-Each row in the list represents information about a single page as a list of strings.
-The first string represents the path of the documentation source file, and should be relative to the `docs_dir` setting.
-Remaining strings represent the title of the page in the site navigation.

-Here's a simple example that would cause the build stage to create three pages:

     pages:
     - 'Introduction': 'index.md'
     - 'User Guide': 'user-guide.md'
-    - 'Abut': 'about.md'
+    - 'About': 'about.md'

-Assuming the `docs_dir` setting was left with the default value of `docs`, the source files for this site's build process would be `docs/index.md`, `docs/user-guide.md` and `docs/about.md`.

-If you have a lot of project documentation you might choose to use headings to break up your site navigation by category.
-You can do so by including an extra string in the page configuration for any pages that require a navigation heading, like so:

-    pages:
-    - Introduction: 'index.md'
-    - User Guide:
-        - 'Creating a new Marshmallow project': 'user-guide/creating.md'
-        - 'Marshmallow API guide': 'user-guide/api.md'
-        - 'Configuring Marshmallow': 'user-guide/configuration.md'
-    - About:
-        - License: 'about/license.md'

-See also the section on [configuring pages and navigation](/user-guide/writing-your-docs/#configure-pages-and-navigation) for a more detailed breakdown.
+See the section on [configuring pages and navigation](/user-guide/writing-your-docs/#configure-pages-and-navigation) for a more detailed breakdown, including how to create sub-sections.

 ## Build directories